ArashLab/CAP/docs/CapArch.md

 `schemaCheck`s help you to indentify and fix erros in the workflow as early as possible.
 If a CAP process is re-executed after a failour, it skips all the `job`s which are completed and continue from where it fails.

 CAP is a basic workflow manager.
 The `executionPlan` (written by the user) defines the order of `job`s to be executed.
-Currently CAP only support a simple linear execution of the jobs and does not check the data dependency between the `job`s. **However, our main contributions listed below are beyond creating another workload manager:**
+Currently CAP only support a simple linear execution of the jobs and does not check the data dependency between the `job`s.
-- CAP introduce the syntax that best suits describing genomic cohort analysis.
-- CAP offers a set of pre-coded and configurable `operation`s used in the genomic cohort analysis.
-These `operation`s allow seamless communication between various genomic software such as *Hail*, *VEP* and many more.
-Currently, limited number of `operation`s are implmented.
-More `operation`s will be introduced with future version.
-- CAP executes multiple steps in one process.
-So the data flows between analysis steps in the memory (where possible).
-Workflow managers orchestrate independent steps executed in independent processes.
-Note that writing and reading large genomic dataset to/from disk takes a lot of time.
-This is specially unacceptable for a chain of small operations where the intermediate data is not of interest.
-- CAP parallelises the workload over multiple compute nodes.

 ## Workflow File
 The `workflow` describes the analysis in *YAML* or *JSON* format.
 These formats are simple, human-readable and widely used to store configuration data.
 If you don't know *YAML*, don't worry.
 You can learn all you need to know in a 4-minute tutorial [here](https://youtu.be/0fbnyS_lHW4).
 Also, the [Geting Started](GetingStarted.md) includes a few examples that can help you understand these formats.